#1 MCINTOSH (also #37)

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”

 Sheepnose – (also known as Crow Egg, Banana apple, Black Gilliflower).
-The Crossnore Heritage Orchard now has one fairly new Sheepnose apple, Tree #20.
+The Crossnore Heritage Orchard now has one fairly new Sheepnose apple, Tree #19.
 The Sheepnose apples begin ripening in late September.
 Older Sheepnose trees are scattered across Avery County.
-The scionwood source for the Sheepnose tree in this orchard comes from the Gary Banner Orchard on Brewer Road.
+The orchard source for the Sheepnose tree in this orchard comes from the Gary Banner Orchard near Luther Rock.

 The long list of names above, for the Sheepnose apple, can all be heard within Avery County.
 The most common thing I hear about the Sheepnose is, “it’s our children’s favorite apple.”
 Please share with us your stories, if you have some on the Sheepnore.
 We can share them on this website if you wish.

-A funny looking, highly conical apple, it can hardly stand up on its pointed sheepnose base.
-Beginning green, they turn to a dull reddish green color as it begins ripening.
-The amazing thing is when it fully ripen, they taste to me, alot like a ripe banana and almost as sweet as one!
-If you can patiently wait for them to fully ripen, and then quickly store them in a refrigerator, they will taste like that for weeks or even months!
-They are very good keepers, as long as you don’t let them get overripe.
-However, shortly after peak ripeness they can become quite dry and mealy.
+A funny looking, highly oblong apple, it can hardly stand up on its pointed sheepnose base.
+Beginning green, the young apples turn to a dull reddish green color as it begins ripening.
+The amazing thing is they are fully ripe, they taste to me, alot like a sweet ripe banana!

-A great fresh eating apple and that’s probably their best use… Boots and Junior Burleson grafted two of the finest Sheepnose trees I know!
+A great fresh eating apple.
+Boots and Junior Burleson grafted two of the finest Sheepnose trees I know!

 “U.S. Department of Agriculture Pomological Watercolor Collection.
 Rare and Special Collections, National Agricultural Library, Beltsville, MD 20705”